West London Extension Specialists

 Transparent Pricing

-Every figure below comes from actual house extension London jobs we've completed across West London in the past 12 months.
+The figures below are based on extension jobs across West London.
 Every quote is locked in writing before any work begins, so the final invoice matches the contract.
+For a detailed breakdown, see our full house extension cost guide.

-How much does a house extension London cost in 2026?
+How much does a house extension cost in London in 2026?

 Extension TypeTypical CostSize AddedBuild Time